-Pope Francis has been very vocal about ‘climate change’ and his so-called belief that Catholics have a ‘moral responsibility’ to do their part reverse it.
-He has even used his position as the Holy Father to take several positions on other social and global issues as well, while neglecting or outright rejecting what matters most.
-However, the latest news that he may consider ‘resurrecting’ the past practice, according to the tradition of the Church for Catholics to fast from meat on Fridays for the purpose of ‘climate change’ as a ‘moral obligation’ would be blasphemy.
+The latest buzz words ‘climate change’ only increases my desire to pray for those who fall for the lies that come from the god of this world (2 Cor 4:4).
+Even the Holy Father has been very vocal about ‘climate change’ and his so-called belief that Catholics have a ‘moral responsibility’ to do their part to reverse it.
+Pope Francis has even used his position as the Holy Father to take several positions on other social and global issues as well, while neglecting or outright rejecting what matters most.

 The only legitimate reason(s) to fast from meat, or anything for that matter, as a Catholic is to help you grow in your desire to love God with all your mind, heart, soul, and strength, develop a healthy self-love, and to love your neighbor as yourself (Mar 12:30-31).
 The tradition of the Church includes fasting from meat on Wednesdays and Fridays, which if you choose to follow the tradition of the Church you will be taking better care of your body and if you remember that your body is a Temple of the Holy Spirit, you will be more likely to be aware of how it helps you too (1 Cor 3:16-17).
 You may reduce your weight in the process, and you may even save money, which you could give to the poor (Mat 25:40).
 If there are any ‘benefits’ to the environment that come from it that you support, then it’s simply a side-effect.
 But if trying to reverse ‘climate change’ by fasting on Fridays is your primary motivation, you are ‘missing the point’.